tolism/knn-ring/README.md

 mpirun -np <number of processes> ./src/knnring_mpi_asyc

 ```
-To change the number of poinnts , dimensions and k , modify the tester.c for the sequential and tester_mpi.c
+To change the number of points , dimensions and k , modify the tester.c for the sequential and tester_mpi.c
 for the mpi versions.

 ### Prerequisites